cjunho/cjh/README.md

 with Stoermer-Verlet scheme derived by variational approach.
 This simulation shows three-line-soliton interaction to produce a 8 times higher splash than an initial height of each soliton.
-For more information, please refer to the paper "Numerical experiments on extreme waves through oblique-soliton interactions" written by J. Choi1, O. Bokhove, A. Kalogirou, and M. A. Kelmanson.
+For more information, please refer to the paper "Numerical experiments on extreme waves through oblique-soliton interactions" written by J. Choi, O. Bokhove, A. Kalogirou, and M. A. Kelmanson.

 USAGE